-In the history of the United States Navy, three vessels have been named for Henry Clay or his estate.
+The United States Navy has named three vessels after Henry Clay or his estate.

 The USS Ashland LSD-1

-Ashland (LSD 1). –This vessel was commissioned on June 5, 1943 as the firstof a new class of ships designed to deliver troops and equipment in support of amphibious assaults.
-The USS Ashland saw significant action in the Pacific Theater in World War II and received seven battle stars.
-The ship remained in service until decommissioning on November 22, 1969.
-At this time, the first USS Ashland was sold into civilian service.
-The ship’s bell was installed on the grounds of the Ashland Estate in 199.
+Ashland (LSD 1). —The U.S. Navy commissioned this vessel on June 5, 1943, as the first of a new class of ships designed to deliver troops and equipment to support amphibious assaults.
+USS Ashland saw significant action in the Pacific Theater in World War II and received seven battle stars.
+The ship remained in service until decommissioning on November 22, 1969, when they sold it into civilian service.
+In 1995, Ashland installed the ship’s bell on the grounds of the estate.

 The USS Ashland LSD-48

-The second ship named in honor of Clay’s estate, the USS Ashland LSD-48, was commissioned on May 9, 1992 and is currently on active duty.
-It is a modern version of the original USS Ashland LSD 1 and now serves in amphibious operations in support of the global war on terror.
+The U.S. Navy commissioned a second ship named in honor of Clay’s estate, the USS Ashland LSD-48, on May 9, 1992.
+This ship is currently on active duty.
+It is a modern version of the original USS Ashland LSD 1 and serves in amphibious operations to support the global war on terror.

 The USS Henry Clay SSBN 625

-The USS Henry Clay was a nuclear powered Polaris Missile submarine commissioned on February 20, 1964.
-The USS Henry Clay saw duty all over the world as part of America’s cold war nuclear arsenal.
-She was decommissioned on November 5, 1990.
-After decommissioning, the sub was recycled.
+A nuclear-powered Polaris Missile submarine, the U.S. Navy commissioned the USS Henry Clay on February 20, 1964.
+The submarine saw duty all over the world as part of America’s cold war nuclear arsenal.
+They decommissioned her on November 5, 1990, and after decommissioning, the U.S. Navy recycled the submarine.

 The Henry Clay Memorial Foundation and Ashland, The Henry Clay Estate, salute and support the brave men and women who have brought honor to Henry Clay’s legacy through their service on these vessels.